MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/copilot-email-enable.md

 In Customer Service admin center, go to **Copilot help pane** and perform the steps in the [Modify the fields used to generate case summaries](copilot-map-custom-fields.md#modify-the-fields-used-to-generate-case-summaries) section to modify the source fields that Copilot uses to draft emails.

 > [!NOTE]
-> - You can modify the source fields that Copilot uses to draft emails only in the Copilot help pane.
-You can't modify the source fields that Copilot uses to draft emails in the rich text editor.
+> - You can modify the source fields that Copilot uses to draft emails in the Copilot help pane only and not in the rich text editor.
 > - You can't modify the Case Notes and Email Content field values that Copilot uses to draft emails.